arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 * Enter the PIN of your SIM card and store it in the variable `SECRET_PIN`.
 * Check the mobile APN of your SIM card provider, e.g "online.provider.com", and save it inside the `SECRET_APN`.
 You can find this information by searching online for APN + provider name.

-APN stands for 'Access Point Name'.
+APN stands for `Access Point Name`.
 An APN is a gateway between a cellular network and the Internet.

-After finishing this setup, compile and upload the program.
+After finishing this setup, compile, and upload the program.
 If everything went fine, you should see the HTML content of the webpage printed in the Serial Monitor.

 ***Sometimes it takes time to connect to the provider's APN, please be patient, it can take up to 30 minutes.
 If you cannot connect after that time, make sure you entered the correct SIM pin and the APN.
 If the issue persists, contact your provider and verify whether Cat.
 M1 is enabled on your SIM card.***